RinaticState/brigl-lab/README.md

 # brigl-lab
-Why: Dr Brigl's Lab website is outdated and rather unaethestically pleasing to look at.
-It was made using a Wordpress template.
-I wanted to apply what I've learned in Dr Angela Wu's web development course to something practical.
+Why: Dr Brigl's website that's currently hosted on the BWH server needs a facelift from the generic Wordpress Template.
+I wanted apply what I learned from Dr Angela Wu's web development course.
+This has been my first real, serious project !
-Bootstrap Framework, my own HTML and CSS.
+Made with the Bootstrap Framework, my own HTML and CSS.
+Also, access to all the papers :)